 The Montachusett Regional Transit Authority (MART) Region is made up of twenty-two (22) member communities and provides a variety of transportation services for its residents, as well as other areas throughout the Commonwealth.
 MART has dual functions; while providing public transit services with its buses, it also acts as the Commonwealth's largest transportation broker.
 A transportation broker tailors the transportation needs of a passenger who may not be able to utilize traditional fixed bus routes and uses transportation paid for by a government agency.
 (See section H below for Brokerage Services.)
-Fixed route bus services, ADA paratransit and subscription services are operated chiefly by Management of Transportation Services, Inc., a private management company.
-Member communities are provided a MART van to provide transportation through their Council-On-Aging centers for senior and disabled individuals.
+Fixed route bus services, ADA paratransit and subscription services are operated chiefly by Management of Transportation through their Council-On-Aging centers for senior and disabled individuals.
 16 of the 22 communities provide this service for its residents, while MART's operating company provides this service directly for 5 of them.
 All brokered transportation is operated by a variety of private vendors in Massachusetts.
 The Massachusetts Bay Transportation Authority (MBTA) is responsible for commuter rail services from Wachusett Station (Fitchburg) to Boston.